West Bengal

 Tamil Nadu

-Tamil Nadu, located in the southern part of India, is a state known for its rich cultural heritage, magnificent temples, and natural beauty.
+Tamil Nadu, placed in the southern a part of India, is a land of rich cultural heritage, magnificent temples, and natural beauty.
+Renowned for its historic temples, pristine seashores, and various landscapes, Tamil Nadu is a haven for travelers in search of a unique and immersive revel in.

 Sikkim